Gustatory Sweating (Frey's Syndrome)

 Gustatory sweating or Frey's can also occur for no known reason (idiopathic) or related to another medical condition ("secondary hyperhidrosis" due to conditions such as diabetes, cluster headaches, Parkinson's, and facial herpes zoster or shingles).
 In these cases, sweating is often experienced on both sides of the face and particularly on the temples, forehead, cheeks, neck, and/or chest, as well as around the lips.
 Redness and sweating may appear when an affected person eats, sees, thinks about, or talks about foods.

 Gustatory sweating can be very distressing because the mere idea of food can make a person's face drenched with sweat.
 And because much of life's business (friendships, romances, networking, and celebrations) is conducted at mealtime, gustatory sweating can have extensive social, economic, and emotional implications.
 Fortunately, there are treatments available and medical professionals can help.
 In particular, Botox injections have also been shown to provide significant relief.
 According to Dr. David Pariser (founding Member and Secretary of the International Hyperhidrosis Society as well as 2009 President of the American Academy of Dermatology), Botox injections can provide "a couple of years" of relief from gustatory sweating.
 This is a much longer duration of effectiveness than is typically seen when Botox is used to treat other forms of hyperhidrosis, such as underarm or palm sweating.
 (Note, Botox has not been approved by the FDA for the treatment of gustatory sweating or Frey's syndrome so this is an "off-label" use of the medication.
 Off-label uses of medications are, however, very common.)

 If you suffer from gustatory sweating, the first step is to try and figure out why.
-Your primary care physician can help you begin this process with a physical exam and thorough medical history.
+Your primary care provider can help you begin this process with a physical exam and thorough medical history.
 He or she may refer you to specialists if necessary.